-I am delighted to return to the Rutgers Cancer Institute of New Jersey as Embrace Kids Foundation Endowed Chair in Pediatric Hematology/Oncology and Chief of the Division of Pediatric Hematology/Oncology.
-I am also a Professor in the Department of Pediatrics at Rutgers Robert Wood Johnson Medical School.
-Our Division is committed to providing outstanding care to children, adolescents, and young adults with cancer and blood disorders.
-My vision is for us to continue to advance the field through a combination of laboratory and clinical research, making treatments more successful and less toxic for our pediatric patients.
+The Pediatric Hematology/Oncology Division is committed to providing outstanding care to children, adolescents, and young adults with cancer and blood disorders.
+As the Embrace Kids Foundation Endowed Chair in Pediatric Hematology/Oncology, and Chief of the Division of Pediatric Hematology/Oncology, my vision is for us to continue to advance the field through a combination of laboratory and clinical research, making treatments more successful and less toxic for our pediatric patients.

 My research efforts remain focused on developing new treatments to improve the lives of children and adolescents with blood disorders and cancer.
 My laboratory, funded by the National Institutes of Health, investigates why some patients suffer side effects of cancer treatment, while others do not.
 We have identified common genetic variants and specific dietary factors that increase the risk of experiencing side effects of anticancer therapies.
 In addition, we are working to develop interventions to reduce specific side effects, such as the loss of short-term memory or attention span (symptoms of “chemo brain”).